 Tip: If you are upgrading over an older version in the same folder, all settings and licenses will be retained.

 Note: Starting in May of 2019, Zemax begin shipping the Zemax License Manager Version 2 (ZLM V2), with a different user interface.
-The instructions below will cover both versions of ZLM, though most new licenses require the newer release.
+The instructions below cover the newer versions of ZLM as the old versions have been phased out and most new licenses require the newer version.

 - For Red USB network licenses: These require no activation.
 You may plug in your red USB dongle.
 The key should light up with a red light if it is working properly.
 If the key does not light up, you may need to refer to the "repairing the license runtime" in "How to troubleshoot red or green USB license issues" article.
 If the key is lit, move down to Step 4.

 - Softkey licenses: If you only received an activation code, and the server is connected to the internet, start by opening the Windows Start menu...Zemax License Manager...Zemax License Manager.
-If you have a softkey license and your server is not connected to the internet: please visit this article for instructions to activate your softkey license offline.
+If you have a softkey license and your server is not connected to the internet: Note that activation codes starting with "ZU" cannot be activated offline. otherwise please visit this article for instructions to activate your softkey license offline.
 Then come back to this article and move down to step 4 "Verify your license" to complete the server configuration.

-Tip: If you are completing a license transfer from another machine into this one, use the "Receive License" tab instead and use the transfer code you have.
+If you are completing a license transfer from another machine, use the "Receive License" tab instead and use the transfer code you have been sent.

-TIP: If you get a "not authorized" error, the License Administrator will need to add you as an "end user" of the license to authorize you
+TIP: If you get a "not authorized" error, find the License Administrator located in your Zemax Account profile page and ask them to add you as an "end user" of the license.
+That will authorize you.

 - Verify your license is installed and working.
-After activation, you will be taken to the License Information or View License sections of the ZLM or ZLMV2, respectively.
+After activation, you will be taken to the View License section.
 Verify that the Product, Support expiration, and Seats: Total match your activation email or purchase order.

 IMPORTANT: After completing activation and verifying your information, we recommend reading the Zemax Licensing Policy.
 It provides details on how softkey licenses are locked to the machine, tips to avoid losing it, backing it up, and our policy on lost keys.